 I really enjoyed Mob Psycho 100: Reigen and I’d consider it a must read for fans of the Mob Psycho 100 anime and manga, alike.
 I would recommend being caught up on the anime before picking this series up though, as there is one character whose presence could be considered a minor spoiler, if you haven’t seen the full series.

 Final Score: 8.5 out of 10.

 What did you think of this manga?
 Does anyone else want to see this turned into an anime movie or OVA series?
 Let me know in the comments!

 For more information on this series, visit Dark Horse Comics’ website.

-You can purchase a copy of this manga on Amazon by clicking through the link below.
-Please note that, as an Amazon Associate, I earn from qualifying purchases.Mob Psycho 100: Reigen
+You can purchase a copy of this manga at Amazon by clicking through the link below.
+Please note, as an Amazon Associate, I earn on qualifying purchases.Mob Psycho 100: Reigen

 If you enjoy reading my reviews, please consider supporting me through Kofi.